 ER71, Receiver is Squelched: This alert appears as a reminder when you adjust AF gain while the associated receiver is squelched.
-Squelch can be disabled for non-FM modes using the RX All-Mode Squelch menu entry.

 ER100, 10 MHz REF IN signal too low; using internal TCXO: An external 10 MHz reference input was detected that is too low in amplitude to ensure stability.
 Nominal requirement is +10 dBm.